-By the beginning of the 19th Century Fenton, Murray & Wood were challenging Boulton & Watt as the leading producers of steam engines in Britain.
-In 1811 Murray worked with John Blenkinsop, manager of Middleton Colliery to build a lightweight engine to run on the new Middleton - Leeds line, using Blenkinsop’s new rack and pinion system which employed toothed gearwheels to improve traction.
-Despite the significant costs involved in building and maintaining the four engines which resulted from this co-operation, they are nevertheless recognised as the first commercially successful steam locomotives.
+By the beginning of the 19th Century Fenton, Murray and Wood were challenging Boulton and Watt as the leading producers of steam engines in Britain.
+In 1811 Murray worked with John Blenkinsop, manager of Middleton Colliery to build a lightweight engine to run on the new Middleton to Leeds line, using Blenkinsop’s new rack and pinion system which employed toothed gearwheels to improve traction.
+The four engines which resulted from this co-operation are recognised as the first commercially successful steam locomotives.

 In 1802 Boulton & Watt bought up land close to the Round Foundry in order to prevent its expansion.
 The aggressive competition between the two companies seems to have driven Murray on.
 The company began exporting engines to Europe and the US.